 In a completely new adaptation, Marco Gerris and Ernst Meisner are making a compilation of the best Grimm stories, interwoven with magic and contemporary elements.
 Following the huge success of Narnia, GRIMM is once again an exciting collaboration between the Junior Company and ISH Dance Collective.
 Ballet dancers and hiphoppers dance together in a new, individual dance style, in which they challenge and surprise one another.

 GRIMM is a timeless story that is told through modern means.
 The music has been especially commissioned from the British composer and sound artist Scanner (Robin Rimbaud).
-Aitor Biedma is creating ingenious film projections that clarify the many scene changes in the story, and the sets are by designer and interior architect René van der Leest.
+Aitor Biedma is creating ingenious film projections that clarify the many scene changes in the story, and the sets are by designer and interior architect René van der Leest (Studio Ruim).
 And the atmospheric lighting by Mike den Ottolander makes GRIMM a very cinematic performance indeed.

 ING is main sponsor of the Junior Company of Dutch National Ballet.
 Talent and IQ alone are not enough to get to the top.
 Which is why ING looks beyond these when selecting the next generation of top talents, for example also considering social skills and perseverance.
 ING draws inspiration from talent at organisations that they care about, such as the Junior Company of the Dutch National Ballet.
 The Unboxing Talent series highlights the journey to the top for talents in their respective fields.

 GRIMM is also supported by: